Miguel Deynes Soto

-Miguel Nicolás Deynes Soto (born July 5, 1936, in Moca, Puerto Rico) is a Puerto Rican politician and former Senator.
+Miguel Deynes Soto (born July 5, 1936, in Moca, Puerto Rico) is a Puerto Rican politician and former Senator.
 He was a member of the Senate of Puerto Rico from 1973 to 1993.

 Early years and studies

-Miguel Deynes Soto was born on July 5, 1936 in Moca, Puerto Rico.
+Miguel Deynes Soto was born on July 5, 1936, in Moca, Puerto Rico.
 He studied his elementary and high school in his hometown.
 Deynes then went to study to the University of Puerto Rico at Mayagüez where he received a Bachelor's degree in Agricultural Sciences in 1955.
-Deynes continued studying at Mayagüez, and received his Master's degree in Economy and Education in 1970.
+Deynes continued studying at the Interamerican University of Puerto Rico, and received his Master's degree in Economy and Education in 1970.
 Finally, he received his Juris doctor from the Interamerican University of Puerto Rico School of Law.

-Professional career

-Deynes Soto started working as an Agricultural Agent for the Agricultural Extension Service in the west region.
-In 1966, he worked as Regional Director of the Department of Commerce of Mayagüez, and in 1969, he was named Deputy Director of the Local Commerce Program at the San Juan Central Offices.
-In 1970, he worked for the University of Puerto Rico as Director of the Technical Information Center.